 The tools and knowledge required to identify a customer need and create a working prototype are different from the process of designing and creating a reproducible product and working with manufacturers to scale production at the required quality while keeping costs reasonable.

 The Manufacturing Hardware Accelerator, funded by the Economic Development Administration and offered in partnership with the College of Engineering at Cornell University, is a cohort-based program that supports hardware startups ready to bring their prototypes into production.
+Participating entrepreneurs benefit from programming, significant manufacturing expertise and advice, business mentorship, access to local manufacturers, and introductions to investors to enable them to advance from the prototype stage into production and bring their products to market.

 The manufacturing hardware accelerator is designed for startups based anywhere in the U.S. that have already developed a fully functional prototype and identified its customer market.
 Hardware and physical product startups with innovations geared towards businesses or consumers that include electronics, plastics, enclosures, mechanisms, and or machines are encouraged to apply.

-Accepted cohort teams will have access to valuable programming, mentorship, and networking opportunities over the course of the 8-month program.
+Accepted cohort teams will have access to valuable programming, mentorship, and networking opportunities over the course of the 10 month program.
 The cohort gathers virtually three weekdays each month for a focused workshop.
 The cohort will gather in Ithaca, NY, and participate in person for one week during the program for immersive experiences and manufacturing tours.
 Each startup is required to meet with their assigned mentor for one hour each month, and additional ecosystem events, networking opportunities, and training sessions will be available but are not required.

 Manufacturing consulting